jo/couchdb-best-practices/README.md

 Collect best practices around the CouchDB universe.

-**:warning: Currently this document is in a structure less, append only.**
+**:warning: Currently this document is in a structure less, append only mode.**

 * [Creating Admin User](#creating-admin-user)
 * [Creating User](#creating-user)